alized559/product-description/README.md

 ```

 ## Styling
-I used bootstrap style for some components like buttons, and styled-components package.
+I used bootstrap4.5.2 framework for some components like buttons, and styled-components package.
 Which let you to use css inside js file for example:
 ```
 const Button = styled.button`
   color: grey;